Quaizz/Backtest/README.md

 We aims to be an open-source framework for conducting rigorous daily-level stock backtesting.
 This framework bridges that gap by enabling accurate, daily-level backtesting using high-quality WRDS data.

+## Workflow

+To run this engine, here is the workflow

+Step 1: Data Import
+We start by running a notebook (e.g., create_dsf_v2.ipynb) that pulls raw financial data from an online source (using the WRDS Python API) and saves it into our local database (DuckDB).

+Step 2: Define Your Factor
+Next, you open a Python file (FactorCalculator.py) where you write a custom SQL query.
+This query calculates a “factor” (e.g. ROE，PB ratio) that will be used later in the analysis.

+Step 3: Calculate Daily Factor Data
+Then, you run another notebook (create_factor_parquet.ipynb) that applies your custom factor calculation to generate daily data.
+For example, if your factor is ROE, you’ll end up with a daily snapshot of ROE values across different companies.

+Step 4: Factor Analysis
+After that, you analyze the computed factor by grouping the data (using factor_analysis.ipynb).
+You can find  more results from the slides

+Step 5: Backtest the Trading Strategy
+Finally, you run a notebook (backtest_portfolio.ipynb) that simulates a trading strategy based on your factor.
+This backtesting step includes realistic details like taxes, commissions, slippage, and other market factors.
+You can also find more results from the slides

 ### Why Daily Backtesting?

 While monthly backtesting dominates academic literature and many open-source implementations, we believe this approach doesn't adequately reflect real-world trading practices.
 Here's why daily backtesting matters: